-As Congress considers wide-ranging budget reconciliation legislation, spectrum policy and the FCC's spectrum auction authority continue to be part of the policy discussion.
-While numerous proposals have been (and continue to be) discussed, some have suggested repurposing the upper 700 megahertz of the unlicensed 6 GHz band for licensed mobile services.
+As Congress considers wide-ranging budget reconciliation legislation, spectrum policy and the FCC's spectrum auction authority continue to be part of the discussion.
+While numerous proposals have been (and continue to be) discussed, some have proposed the possibility of repurposing the upper 700 megahertz of the unlicensed 6 GHz band for licensed mobile services.

 This study quantifies the economic losses if the upper 700 megahertz of the 6 GHz band (6.425 - 7.125 GHz) were removed from unlicensed use and repurposed for licensed mobile services.
-Building on the original 2024 study that estimated the economic value of Wi-Fi conducted for WifiForward1, the following analysis translates the spectrum constraints triggered by repurposing the 700 megahertz of the 6 GHz band into losses of consumer benefit, producer surplus, and GDP across all Wi-Fi use cases for the 2025 to 2027 horizon.
+Building on the original 2024 study conducted for WifiForward1, the analysis translates the spectrum constraints triggered by such a move into negative impact on consumer benefit, producer surplus, and GDP across all Wi-Fi use cases for the 2025-2027 horizon.